-And that the said collector of the said duty arising by this act or his deputy shall have full power and authority by virtue hereof, without any further or other warrant, to enter on board any ship or vessel and into any house or place whatsoever where he shall suspect any of the said negroes to be concealed. and make searches and do all other matters and things which may tend to secure the true payment of the said duty and the due and orderly collection thereof; and in case of opposition or refusal, the said collector or his deputy, with the assistance of the sheriff, water-bailiff, constable or other officer, who without any further or other warrant are enabled and required under the penalty of five pounds (for every neglect or refusal in that behalf, to be recovered as aforesaid) to be aiding and assisting unto the said collector to seize the said negroes which shall be concealed or endeavored so to be as aforesaid, and for that end to break open doors and other things and to do and perform all other act and acts which by this act is and are required to be done for collecting, receiving and recovering the said duty and the penalties and forfeitures herein mentioned, or for making seizures of negroes landed or brought in without making entries and paying or securing the said duty, in as full and ample manner to all intents as any of the collectors or officers of the King's customs may or can do by the laws of Great Britain.

-[Section III.]
-And be it further enacted, That all masters of vessels and others trading in the river Delaware and coming into any port or place of this province having negroes on board which by this act are liable to pay the said duty are hereby required to comply with the directions of this act as if such vessels came from sea directly, and that all persons obliged by this act to pay the said duty shall apply to the said collector or his deputy without any notice given or request made by him for [their] so doing.

 [Section IV.]
+And be it further enacted by the authority aforesaid.
+That the said collector of the said duty arising by this act or his deputy shall have full power and authority by virtue hereof, without any further or other warrant, to enter on board any ship or vessel and into any house or place whatsoever where he shall suspect any of the said negroes or mulatto slaves to be concealed, and make searches and do all other matters and things which may tend to secure the true payment of the said duty and the due and orderly collection thereof; and in case of opposition or refusal the said collector or his deputy, with the assistance of the sheriff, water-bailiff, constable or other officer, who, without any other or further warrant, are enabled and required, under the penalty of five pounds for every neglect or refusal in that behalf, to be recovered as aforesaid, to be aiding and assisting to the said collector to seize the said negroes and mulatto slaves which shall be concealed or endeavored so to be as aforesaid, and for that end to break open doors and other things in the daytime and to do and perform all other act and acts which by this act is and are required to be done for collecting, receiving and recovering of the said duty and the penalties and forfeitures herein mentioned, or for making seizures of negroes or mulatto slaves landed or brought in without making entries and paying and securing the said duty in as full and ample manner to all intents as any of the collectors or officers of the King's customs may or can do by the laws of Great Britain.

+[Section V.] And be it further enacted by the authority aforesaid, That all masters of vessels and others trading in the river Delaware and coming into any port or place of this province having negroes or mulatto slaves on board which by this act are liable to pay the said duty are hereby required under the penalty of thirty-five shillings to comply with the directions of this act, as if such vessel came from sea directly, and that all persons obliged by this act to pay the said duty shall apply to the said collector or his deputy without any notice given or request made by him for their so doing.

-And be it further enacted by the authority aforesaid, That in case any vessel shall arrive at any port, member, creek or landing-place in this province with any negro or negroes on board and there remain the space of twenty-four hours without making entry, under pretense of going to some other port or any other pretense whatsoever, the master or owner of said vessel shall give a true account of the number of negroes on board, and shall give security to the said collector that he shall not land any of the said negroes without entry made and permit obtained from the said collector under the penalty of seizure and forfeiture of the said negroes, to be recovered as aforesaid.
+[Section VI.]
+And be it further enacted by the authority aforesaid, That in case any vessel shall arrive at any port, member, creek or landing-place in this province with any negroes or mulatto slaves on board and there remain the space of forty-eight hours without making entry, under pretense of going to some other port or any other pretense whatsoever, the master or owner of the said vessel shall give a true account of the number of negroes or mulatto slaves on board, and shall give security to the said collector or his deputy that he shall not land any of the said negroes or mulatto slaves without entry made and permit obtained from the said collector under the penalty of seizure and forfeiture of the said negroes or mulatto slaves, to be recovered as aforesaid.